 WHO'S WHO | CALENDAR | ACTOR BIOS | ABOUT THE CLUB | RESOURCES

 MEMBER RENTALS | MEMBER NEWS | NON-ALUMNAE NEWS | Announcements

 Carol Libman's A Very Different Place onstage May 8-13 at the Red Sandcastle Theatre.
 Starring Rosemary Doyle (director of Queen Marie) and Jeanette Dagger, and developed through the Alumnae's NPD, NIF and Big Ideas!
-Meet Teri, a jazz singer who ran away at a young age to follow her dreams, Marge, the aging mother she hasn't seen in 20 years, and Mike, the two-year old son she left behind.
-Tickets: $20 in advance @ averydifferentplace.bpt.me or call (416) 845-9411 to reserve: $25 general, $20 seniors, students, arts workers - cash only.
+Meet Teri, a jazz singer who ran away at a young age to follow her dreams, Marge, the aging mother she hasn't seen in 20 years, and Mike, the now-adult old son she left behind.
+SPECIAL TICKET OFFER: Celebrate YOUR Mom on May 13 - You=$10, Mom=$10!Tickets: $20 in advance @ averydifferentplace.bpt.me or call (416) 845-9411 to reserve: $25 general, $20 seniors, students, arts workers - cash only.

 Heidi Stock invites you to submit your original musical!
 Every submission will receive a critique from one of our readers (Jessica Moss, Lezlie Wade, Lucy Eveleigh) and one submission will be awarded a workshop - including a cast from Randolph College for Performing Arts, a musical director and a dramaturg!
 For all details, visit Aspiring Creative Writers for full details.
 Deadline: May 18, 2018...get on it, ladies!

 A tribute provided by Anne Tait, friend and business partner of Mr. Polley's late wife Diane.

 You’ve seen his handsome profile in a shot from Pinter’s Old Times that hangs above our lobby bar.